salesforce-ux/slds-linter/packages/cli/README.md

 SLDS Linter provides custom linting rules built for Salesforce Lightning Design System 2 (SLDS 2 beta).
 Lint your components against SLDS 2 best practices to ensure they adhere to the latest styling standards.

-SLDS Linter checks your Aura and Lightning web components' CSS and markup files to identify styling issues that you can fix for SLDS 2 compatibility.
+SLDS Linter checks your Aura and Lightning web components’ CSS and markup files to identify styling issues that you can fix for SLDS 2 compatibility.
 SLDS Linter helps you maintain consistent styling and identify common issues with custom Lightning components.

 ## Features